Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDocumentation.md

 This folder contains help files and info on different topics
 related to [PTBs](PTBs) use, technical implementation and troubleshooting.

+Note that you can now financially contribute to Psychtoolbox sustainability,
+upkeep and continued improvement by buying a community membership, which
+also includes some priority support for questions regarding its use, or
+issues you may have with it.
+We also offer paid feature development and
+other useful commercial services.

+Please type 'PsychPaidSupportAndServices' to learn more.

 [ConserveVRAMSettings](ConserveVRAMSettings)   - Explanation of some flags that you can use to
                          enable special workarounds in [Screen](Screen)() for
                          broken graphics drivers or hardware.